IshMSahni/SYSC3303_Project_L1_G1/README.md

 ## Steps to install:

-Import the Iteration 2 into IDE
+Import Iteration 3 into IDE

 ### Steps to run the program:
 1. Import repo on eclipse